amashry/CV-ML-Projects/README.md

 # computer-vision-machine-learning-projects

-This repository is a robust showcase of applications and projects in Computer Vision and Machine Learning, which have been part of graduate courses in ML/CV I took at University of Maryland.
+This repository is a robust showcase of applications and projects in Computer Vision and Machine Learning, which have been part of ML/CV graduate courses that I took at University of Maryland (UMD).

 # Repository Overview

-This repository documents the journey through a series of image processing, computer vision and machine learning tasks, encapsulated within six homework assignments and a final project.
-Each piece of work introduces unique concepts and employs various algorithms and techniques, providing a comprehensive view of the evolving capabilities learned over the course.
+This repository documents a series of image processing, computer vision and machine learning tasks, encapsulated within mini-projects and final projects.
+Projects implemented within the computer vision class has been labeled with `CV` in the title.
+Projects that has been implemented while taking the graduate Machine Learning class has been also labeled with `ML` in the title.

 The following summarizes the content of this repository:

-## Homework Assignments
+# Computer Vision Projects
+## 1. CV Mini Projects

-### Homework 1: Hybrid and Pyramid Images
+### Project 1 - Hybrid and Pyramid Images

 The first homework introduces two image processing techniques: Hybrid Image creation and Pyramid Image construction.